Deep Variational Quantum Eigensolver: a divide-and-conquer method for solving a larger problem with smaller size quantum computers: Numerical simulation

 where the 0th qubit in the $i$th subsystem and the 2nd qubit in the $j$th subsystem are engaged in the interaction.

 The parameterized quantum circuit is constructed as follows.
 For each cycle, we apply an arbitrary single-qubit gate on each qubit followed by a two-qubit gate generated by the Heisenberg interaction

 on each edge in $E$ in a certain order.
 The cycle is repeated several times.
 The rotational angles with respect to the Pauli operators and the Heisenberg interactions are treated as the parameters of single-qubit and two-qubit gates, respectively.
-The parameters are optimized by using BFGS by using numerical differentiation.
+The parameters are optimized by using BFGS (Broyden–Fletcher–Goldfarb–Shanno) by using numerical differentiation.
 In an actual experiment, the gradient of the parameters should be obtained by using the parameter shift rule~\cite{mitarai2018}.
 The exact ground state energy of $H_i$ is $-7.0$.
 The VQE with two cycles provides us an exact ground state $|\psi _0^{(i)}\rangle$ with the energy of $-7.0$ with the fidelity 1.0.
 This allows us to separate the performance analysis of the proposed scheme below from the imperfection of VQE at the first stage.
 Then, in addition to $|\psi _0^{(i)}\rangle$, we generate a local basis by the Pauli operators engaged in the inter-subsystem interactions:

-where $A=X,Y,Z$.
-In this case, the dimensions of the local basis is $K=7$, which can be treated with three qubits.
-While the dimensional reduction is not so large in this case, we regard this task as a check to validate the proposed scheme.
+In this case, the dimension of the local basis is $K=7$, which can be treated with three qubits.
+While the dimensional reduction is not so large in this case, we regard this task as a validation of the proposed scheme.
 We calculate the effective Hamiltonian $H^{\rm eff}$ and solve it again with the VQE.
-The results are summarized in Tab. ~\ref{Tab1}, where the energy expectation value calculated from the product state of the local ground state $|\psi _0 \rangle^{\otimes N}$, the exact ground energy for $H^{\rm eff}$, and the exact ground state energy of $H$ estimated by imaginary time evolution on Qulacs are also shown as a comparison.
+In the second VQE, we use a parameterized quantum circuit which is constructed a single-subsystem unitary gate generated by the effective subsystem Hamiltonian $H_i^{\rm eff}$ and two-subsystem unitary gate generated by $V_{ij}^{\rm eff}$ with their rotational angles are taken as the parameters: